epos-deep-learning/beautiful-jekyll/program.md

 *Morning*

-Introduction to neural Networks
+Introduction to Neural Networks
 Lecture & Lab

 *Afternoon*

-Deep Neural networks and their relevance for psychology Lecture & Lab
+Deep Neural Networks and their relevance for psychology Lecture & Lab

 ### Day 2